We updated our mission and strategy. Learn more.

 • Supports for children in foster care

-Grants aligned with our Education impact area aim to ensure that rural children have the supports and opportunities they need to succeed in their education.
-Our emphasis is on early childhood education, helping children start strong in their early grades, and preparing students for the transition from high school to postsecondary education or a career.
+Grants aligned with our Bright Futures focus on ensuring that every rural child has opportunities to learn, grow, and thrive, from early education through career pathways.
+These grants support the educational experiences kids need to succeed, with an emphasis on early childhood education, helping children start strong in their early grades, and preparing students for the transition from high school to postsecondary education or a career.
+We also support youth development programs that provide meaningful learning and enrichment during out-of-school hours.

 • Early literacy programs